lampepfl/progfun-wiki/CheatSheet.md

 ```

 ## Classes

+Classes in Scala are very similar to classes in Java.
+They are templates containing fields and methods.
+Classes in Scala cannot have static members.
+You can use objects (see below) to achieve similar functionality as with static members in Java.
 ```scala
     class MyClass(x: Int, val y: Int,
                           var z: Int):        // Defines a new type MyClass with a constructor